 Who Am I

-Hi my name is Ericka I am a Black woman leading this survey for Black womxn.
+Hi, my name is Ericka I am a Black woman leading this survey for Black women.

-If you don’t really know me but want to know before you take this survey; here a brief summary of who I am and why I am doing this.
-My day job is as a DEI consultant specializing in helping organizations become more inclusive and equitable particularly about race.
-And if we ever crossed orbits in real life or online, you would also know that i am a researcher and information curator at heart.
+If you don’t know me but want to know before taking this survey, here is a brief summary of who I am and why I am doing this.
+My day job is as a DEI consultant specializing in helping organizations become more inclusive and equitable, particularly regarding race.
+And if we ever crossed orbits in real life or online, you would also know that I am a researcher and information curator at heart.
 I collect info like others collect memes.
 My friends say they call me before they google.
 I love good research and know the power of what it can do to move people and organizations.

 What am I doing

 Please hear me when I say this: you deserve to feel good at work.
 I want this for you.
-Can we, as Black womxn, imagine it for ourselves?
+Can we, as Black women, imagine it for ourselves?

 Why this survey.

 This is built for us, by us.
-My research team is all Black womxn.
-There are Black womxn helping on the communications end, as well.
+My research team is all Black women.
+There are Black women helping on the communications end, as well.
 Our voices are centered.
 Our life experiences shared and informed this work.

 I promise you that I’m not going to do this research and then make it hard to understand or inaccessible.
 When we get the results, we will share them with you!
 We want you to see them and use them.
 And we will be doing the same.
 We are going to offer podcasts, webinars, and summits to share our findings as broadly as possible.